Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: The adaptive estimation procedures

 \subsection{Proof of Theorem \ref{cdf}}

-We can now prove the main result Theorem \ref{cdf}.
-We will prove it only for Battle-Lemari\'{e} wavelets.
-For compactly supported wavelets, the proof is exactly the same, replacing the results from steps I)-II) below and from Sections \ref{expineq} and \ref{expineq2} for spline wavelets by the corresponding ones for compactly supported wavelets obtained in Gin\'e and Nickl (2007).
+We can now prove the main result, Theorem \ref{cdf}.
+We will prove it only for Battle--Lemari\'{e} wavelets.
+For compactly supported wavelets, the proof is exactly the same, replacing the results from steps~(I) and (II) below and from Sections \ref{expineq} and \ref{expineq2} for spline wavelets by the corresponding ones for compactly supported wavelets obtained in \cite{2009bGin}.
 Also, uniformity in $p_0$ -- which is proved by controlling the respective constants -- is left implicit in the derivations.
 We start with some preliminary observations.